neeraj11789/mini-calendly/README.md

 * We are restraining the user from defining multiple slots for the same hours.
 Those requests are just ignored.
 * Booking a slot Does Not Require any Authentication.
 Anyone can book it if knows the userId, date and Available Slot
 * We are saving the slot booking with the information of the person who has booked it.
-* We are saving all the data in H2(Springboots InMemory DataStore) [https://mini-calendly.herokuapp.com/h2-console](It can be found here on Heroku).
+* We are saving all the data in H2 Springboots InMemory DataStore.
+[It can be found here on Heroku](https://mini-calendly.herokuapp.com/h2-console).
 For Login - Need to change JDBC:URL to -> jdbc:h2:mem:testdb

 ### POSTMAN Collection
 The application is deployed on Heroku and the for major cases, requests are added to the postman collection added below -